Who was the first person to fast and pray in the Bible?

 There are three very famous people in history that did forty-day fasts.
 The first was Moses when he went up to receive the Ten Commandments from the Lord on Mount Sinai: “And he was there with the LORD forty days and forty nights; he did neither eat bread, nor drink water.

-Did Adam and Eve pray?
+Did Adam and Eve pray to God?

-Who was the first people to fast in the Bible?
+Who was the first person to pray?

 Who started fasting in the Bible?